skbolton/base.nvim/README.md

   - Every plugin added is also used as an example of how to do something else
   - No "everyone uses it so we added it"
   - Users should be empowered to add plugins day 1 and extending their config - we don't want to take those opportunities away by including too much
-  - find other awesome plugins at [awesome-list](https://github.com/rockerBOO/awesome-neovim) or [neovimcraft](https://neovimcraft.com/)
+  - Find other awesome plugins at [awesome-list](https://github.com/rockerBOO/awesome-neovim) or [neovimcraft](https://neovimcraft.com/)
 * Programming language/Use case agnostic
   - Project should work for anyone regardless of their reason for using Neovim
 * Well documented examples